sheyi/vim/vimfiles/bundle/xolox-vim-notes-8881d41/README.md

 When you rename a file in your notes directory but don't change the title, the plug-in will notice this the next time you open the note in Vim.
 Likewise when you change the title in another text editor but don't rename the file.
 By default the plug-in will prompt you whether you want it to update the title of the note, rename the file on disk or dismiss the prompt without doing anything.

 If you set this option to the string `'no'` this feature will be completely disabled.
 If you set it to `'change_title'` it will automatically change the title to match the filename.
 If you set it to `'rename_file'` it will automatically rename the file on disk to match the title.

+This option only concerns the behavior of vim-notes when you open an existing note; it does not change the fact that when you change a note's title in Vim and then save the note, the file is renamed (this is a fundamental feature of the vim-notes plug-in).

+### The `g:notes_word_boundaries` option

+Old versions of the notes plug-in would highlight note titles without considering word boundaries.
+This is still the default behavior but the plug-in can now be told to respect word boundaries by changing this option from its default:

+    :let g:notes_word_boundaries = 1

+### The `g:notes_unicode_enabled` option

+By default the vim-notes plug-in uses Unicode characters (e.g. list bullets, arrows, etc.) when Vim's ['encoding'] [enc] option is set to UTF-8.
+If you don't want Unicode characters in your notes (regardless of the ['encoding'] [enc] option) you can set this option to false (0):

+    :let g:notes_unicode_enabled = 0

 ### The `g:notes_smart_quotes` option